 Update: Cloudflare has launched a new mobile app to do this on automated.
 Just install the below mobile app to make the switch.
 Also, remember that changing DNS makes the DNS queries secure, but not web traffic.
 Looking at the success, Cloudflare has recently announced a VPN named Warp which is in-built in the 188.8.131.52 app.

 If you’re looking for an alternative, you can always use a TOR network to bypass the blocking restrictions for accessing the websites.
 But before you move further, there’s a lot you need to learn about TOR, and I want you to read this FAQs first.
 Installing TOR is pretty easy, as you just need to download the package, and extract/run it.

-When you're running the TOR, just make sure you're assigning a browser for it, and not using any personal information rather than browsing the blocked websites in it.
-Although TOR is one of the most anonymous ways to browse the internet, there are many bad things about it.
-Anyway, compared to VPN, TOR network is quite slow, and might not render all the objects in the website [especially flash].
-Again, my recommendation for accessing the blocked websites are always using a paid VPN which doesn't store logs.
+When you’re running the TOR, just make sure you’re assigning a browser for it, and not using any personal information rather than browsing the blocked websites in it.
+Although TOR is one of the most anonymous ways to browse the internet, there are many things it can do.
+Compared to VPN, TOR network is quite slow, and might not render all the objects in the website [especially flash].
+Again, my recommendation for accessing the blocked websites are always using a paid VPN which doesn’t store logs.